top of page

 the world's first antibiotic, in 1928.

-in tackling infection, it also initiated the antimicrobial resistance.
+tackling infection, it also initiated the global public health threat

 The opening of the Fleming Centre will mark the centenary